FollyMaddy/webshop-tools/README.md

   ~~Possible future work~~ : **Is it possible to connect Zebra labelprinter instead of Dymo ? :**

     *Zebra labelprinter ZTC_GK420d now works with "Zebra ZPL labelprinter" driver in cups*

+    (Tested on RPI1, Not OK, Driver problem, failure with install in Cups)

+    (Tested on RPI2, OK)

   - ~~(https://www.raspberrypi.org/forums/viewtopic.php?p=724444)~~